open-source-labs/Svelvet/README.md

 <details><summary>v7.0.0</summary>
 <ul>
     <li>Changed primary API.
 Users now pass Node components directly as children to Svelvet</li>
-    <li>Exposed Anchor component that developers can add anywhere in their own custom nodes</li>
+    <li>Exposed Anchor component that developers can add anywhere within their own custom nodes.
+Use it to wrap your own custom anchor elements or customize the default via props</li>
     <li>Added the ability to specify anchors as inputs, outputs or any.
 This controls connection logic and "directionality" of edge curvature</li>
     <li>Edges can be specified at the anchor level by passing in an array of connections: [[nodeId, anchorId]].</li>
+    <li>Added the ability to dynamically attach/reattach edges</li>
-    <li>Exposed Edge component for developer customization</li>
+    <li>Exposed Edge component for developer customization.
+Passed to anchor as prop.</li>
     <li>Exposed Node component for developer customization</li>
     <li>Exposed Resizer component that can be added to custom nodes</li>
     <li>Improved consistency of touch events on mobile devices.
 Added touch support for controls component.</li>
     <li>Nodes and Edges no longer require specified IDs.
 Defaults to incrementing value</li>
-    <li>Added Controls component with zoom, reset, lock and unhide functionality</li>
+    <li>Added Controls component with zoom, reset, lock and unhide functionality plus the ability to pass custom control buttons as children</li>
     <li>Added keyboard navigation to graph when focused</li>
-    <li>Added selection box functionality via Shift + Click</li>
+    <li>Added selection box functionality via Shift + Click.
+Color can be controlled via the selectionColor prop on the Svelvet component.</li>
     <li>Added node grouping functionality via Shift + CMD + Click</li>
+    <li>No longer required to pass width/height to Svelvet component.
+Will fill wrapping component by default</li>
     <li>Added the ability to specify an arbitrary number of anchors on default nodes</li>
+    <li>Added the abilty to specify graph/node direction as top-down TD or left-right LR.
+Controls placement of input/output anchors on default nodes</li>
-    <li>All new Minimap component that accepts props for styling the background and nodes (defaults to node color) and features improved tracking/visualization plus the ability to hide nodes</li>
+    <li>All new Minimap component that accepts props for placement, dimensions and styling the background and nodes (defaults to node color) and features dramatically improved tracking/visualization plus the ability to hide nodes</li>
+    <li>Two way data binding for some parameters when creating default nodes via an array of Nodes a la Svelvet 6</li>
+    <li>Added stacking logic when interacting with nodes</li>
     <li>Added mapColor and dotColor props to Svelvet component, though we plan on exposing the full Background component for greater customization</li>
     <li>Exposed custom events on the Node component for on:nodeClicked, on:connection and on:disconnection that developers can listen for when implementing custom nodes</li>
     <li>Added theme prop to Svelvet component.
 Defaults to light.
 Accepts parameters like "dark", "purple", "parchment"</li>
-    <li>Removed frontend website code from library repo</li>
+    <li>Removed frontend website code from library repository</li>
     <li>Simplified bezier curve logic and added the ability to specify anchor "direction"</li>
     <li>Added ability to parse Mermaid strings into node graphs + edges</li>
     <li>Added the ability to specify graph direction as TD or LR</li>
     <li>Added a series of accessible input components (Slider, RadioGroup, TextField) that can be composed in custom nodes and are linked with our data flow system</li>
+    <li>Library now features 100% TypeScript coverage and 0 any's</li>
     <li>Removed D3-zoom dependency</li>
-    <li>Removed unnecessary window and event listeners</li>
+    <li>Removed redundant window and event listeners</li>
     <li>Added dynamic data flow/state management system that tracks anchor connections</li>
     <li>Updated home page to include newest collaborators</li>
+    <li>Temporarily removed dynamic anchor logic due to library re-write.
+Will re-add<li>
+    <li>Made progress on restoring graph state from local storage.
+Coming very soon!</li>
 </ul>
 </details>